-From Säffle, the route continues via Värmlandsbro and Liljedal towards Borgvik, which is one of Värmland’s best preserved historic industrial environments.
+From Säffle, the journey continues via Värmlandsbro and Liljedal towards Borgvik, which is one of Värmlands best preserved industrial environments.

-If you need to stock up on supplies for your trip, Säffle town centre is a perfect place to go.
-But you can also enjoy the harbour environment, savour lunch at the Stenmagasinet restaurant or fish for zander in the heart of the town; this is one of the best locations for zander fishing in Sweden.
+If you need to stock up on supplies for your trip, Säffle town center is ideal.
+But it’s also a great place to enjoy the harbor atmosphere, have a fika at Holgers Konditori, or try fishing for pike-perch right in the town center.
+This area is known as one of the best places in Sweden for pike-perch fishing.

-The distance from Värmlandsbro to Liljedal is about 12 km.
-This section is very hilly, so make sure that your gears and brakes are in good condition.
+From Värmlandsbro to Liljedal, the distance is approximatley 12 km.
+This stretch is quite hilly, so make sure your gears and brakes are in good condition.

 Liljedal – cosy archipelago community with a glassworks museum